Camethster/CSE310_Spring/ML projects/eBayListingOptimization.md

 Popular sellers on the platform can recieve what is called a traffic report.
 It is given in csv and when read into pandas reads the following columns

+There are several problems here when we clean data for a machine.
+While some of these are for optimization others are necessary for the machine to learn and provide a reasonable inference.

 <dl>
     <dt>Listing title (obj)</dt>